 Types of Verbs, Definition and Examples

-In this article, you will learn types of verbs, verb forms, uses, and functions.
-Also, check out the examples given for every type of verb.
+In this article, you will learn about types of verbs, their forms, uses, and functions, with examples for each.

-A verb is a word that describes an action, occurrence, or state of being.
-Verbs are often called the “doing” words of a sentence because they express actions or states of being.
+A verb describes an action, occurrence, or state of being.
+It is often called a “doing” word because it tells what the subject of the sentence is doing or experiencing.

 There are several types of verbs in English, including: